Tyrrell Hatton

-Amateur career
+Career

 Hatton qualified for the 2010 Open Championship as an amateur.

-Professional career

 Prior to joining the Challenge Tour in 2012 Hatton mainly played on the PGA EuroPro Tour and the Jamega Pro Golf Tour and has won two events on each of these tours.
 His first professional win came at Woodcote Park Golf Club on the Jamega Tour He followed this up with a second win on the Jamega Tour at Caversham Heath.
-Hatton's was medalist at PGA EuroPro Tour's 2012 qualifying school at Frilford Heath Golf Club and he followed this with a second win at the Your Golf Travel Classic at Bovey Castle later in the same season.
+Hatton was a medalist at PGA EuroPro Tour's 2012 qualifying school at Frilford Heath Golf Club and he followed this with a second win at the Your Golf Travel Classic at Bovey Castle later in the same season.
 He won Rookie of the Year the same season.

 Hatton played on the Challenge Tour in 2012 and 2013.
 His best finishes were a pair of T-2s at the Kazakhstan Open and The Foshan Open in 2013.
 He finished 10th on the 2013 Challenge Tour rankings to qualify for the 2014 European Tour.